Meet Katie Allen – Lamaze Childbirth Education

 - Birth Planning workshop – which is all about getting informed about pain relief options (non-pharmacological and pharmacological), common hospital interventions (pros and cons and how they can affect a physiological birth) and then the second week is about developing your birth plans (A, B and C) so all options are covered.

 - Navigating the 4th Trimester – all things life after baby and looking at what life looks like when you bring your baby home.
 We talk about breastfeeding, normal infant sleep, bathing, changes to your body (emotional and physical), local support resources and developing postpartum plans that get you thinking of who you can ask for help, what you can ask for help and what are some things you can let go of.
 If this is your subsequent child we talk about including your other children and the balancing act.
+Teaching how to create a safe and healthy environment, and about childbirth and parenting.

 Katie, tell us about your family